Estate Planning Attorney OKC, Oklahoma Estate Planning Lawyer - Cortes Law Firm

 Proper Estate planning is for everyone.
 Anyone can become disabled at any time.
 Oklahoma Estate planning is about making certain YOUR wishes are followed.

 "While I am living I want to control my stuff.
 If I become disabled I want to take care of myself and my loved ones.
 I want to give what I want, to whom I want, when I want."

 We know that each individual and family is unique.
-That is why we take time, at the beginning of each relationship, to sit down and visit with you regarding your goals and dreams.
+That is why we take time as lawyers, at the beginning of each relationship, to sit down and visit with you regarding your goals and dreams.
 And, to carefully listen to your worries and fears.
 We are proud to provide each client personal representation and individual attention.

 This is the most important part of Client-Centered Estate Planning.
 Together with the documents below, a revocable living trust can be easily changed during your life.
 You retain total control of the assets in the trust.
 If you become disabled, then your Disability Trustee provides continuity in taking care of your affairs and loved ones.

 Many people think that estate planning is only for the wealthy.
 However, this couldn't be further from the truth.
 Estate planning can help to protect assets and ensure your legacy will last long after you are gone.

 A pour over will is just a fancy name for a Last Will and Testament when it is part of client-centered estate plan created by a lawyer.
 The goal of having a revocable living trust is to put ALL of your assets in the Trust.
 However, sometimes a person will forget to title an asset in the name of the trust.
 It is not ideal, but when this happens the Pour Over Will with a probate proceeding transfers (pours) the asset into the Trust.
 The Pour Over Will also plays a very important role for parents by naming guardians for minor children.

 A Durable Power of Attorney (DPOA) grants an agent or "attorney-in-fact" the power to manage assets outside a trust during incapacity.